shawngraham/cdh2020/content/en/week/5/mapping.md

 8. Having selected your control points, click on 'Warp image'.

 9. You can now click on the 'Export' panel, and get the URL for your georectified image in a few different formats.
-If you clicked on the KML option, a new Google Map window will open.
-For many web mapping applications, the Tiles (Google/OSM scheme): Tiles Based URL is what you want.
-Put that URL into your `index.html` file as you did in the previous section.
+Copy the tiles based URL  and put that URL into your `index.html` file as you did in the previous section.

 ### Adding a layer control button